 Always Shop With a List and Look For the Lowest Prices

-In Canada you can find the same amazing deals at Liquidation World.
+In Canada you can find some good low prices at Dollarama.

 Once you go you will wonder why you waited so long.

 Not everyone needs prescriptions, but if you do, and you need to pay cash for them, always ask the pharmacist if they have an equivalent generic brand.